-July 21, 2014 - Naked eye observers were quite disappointed by the poor showing of the May 24 Camelopardalids meteor shower from the close passage of comet 209P/LINEAR to Earth last month, but this never-before-seen shower now has scientists excited.
+July 22, 2014 - Naked eye observers were disappointed by the poor showing of the May 24 Camelopardalids meteor shower from the close passage of comet 209P/LINEAR to Earth last month, but the weak activity of this never-before-seen shower now has scientists excited.
 An analysis of airborne and ground-based observations by Peter Jenniskens, published in the latest issue of the Journal of the International Meteor Organization, finds that this comet's meteoroids were unusually fragile and the shower was dominated by meteors too small to see with the naked eye.
 The dust encountered by Earth in May was more than a century old.
 One explanation for the lack of large meteoroids is that they did not survive the harsh conditions of space.
 [Manuscript]; [Press Release]

 July 19, 2014 - On June 2, at 09:48:28 UT, a fireball brighter than Novato appeared over Discovery Bay and Tracy, California, and descended in the direction of Patterson on a steep 59 degree inclined path.
 Just north of this town, small 1-10g meteorites may have fallen.
 The fireball was captured by all CAMS stations, but in Sunnyvale it appeared through fog.
 The fireball dramatically eruprted with a peak in brightness around 50-60 km altitude, and faded not until about 42 km.
 The high altitudes point to a frail object, with a lightcurve similar to that of past carbonaceous chondrites.
 The entry speed was about 19-20 km/s, arriving from an asteroidal orbit with perihelion distance at 1.0 AU and an eccentricity of about 0.61.
 Winds were from the West and South-West, which would have drifted the meteorites to the East.
 Preliminary calculations for the predicted fall locations by Peter Jenniskens are shown in the figure above.
 The white line is the ground-projected fireball path, the yellow line the predicted location of fallen meteorites.
 Calculations were made for a nominal density of 2.1 g/cm3.
 Results for a density of 3.3 g/cm3 are also shown.